LazerCuber/LazerCuber/README.md

 *   **Tools:** 🛠️ `Git`, `VS Code`, `Docker`
 *   **Current Focus:** ✨ `AI Integration in Web Applications`

 Feel free to reach out and connect!
-I'm always open to discussing exciting opportunities, collaborations, and the future of frontend development.
+I'm always open to discussing exciting opportunities, collaborations, and the future of frontend development!